VincenzoLomba/AutonomousAndMobileRobotics/README.md

 This repository contains all the code developed during lessions of [Autonomous & Mobile Robotics](https://www.unibo.it/it/studiare/insegnamenti-competenze-trasversali-moocs/insegnamenti/insegnamento/2025/454491), which is a teaching of [Automation Engeneering's degree](https://corsi.unibo.it/2cycle/AutomationEngineering) ([Alma Mater Studiorum, University of Bologna](https://www.unibo.it/en/homepage)).
 All **relevant material** in terms of code is contained in the [Workspaces folder](https://github.com/VincenzoLomba/AutonomousAndMobileRobotics/tree/master/ros2pythonvenv/src). <br/>
 <br/>
 All the code is written in [Python](https://www.python.org/about/).
+[ROS2 Humble](https://docs.ros.org/en/humble/index.html) framework is it is widely used.
 All projects and exercises are developed using [VIsual Studio Code](https://code.visualstudio.com/) as editor.

 ### Some useful guides about Git usage